Call us now for your free consultation!

 If you experience constipation, food sensitivities, excessive gassiness or bloating, IBS, or diarrhea, it is helpful to know which type of fiber is best for you & your needs.
 In addition to keeping the gut healthy, fiber-rich foods also have added benefits like boosting mental health, strengthening the immune system, balancing blood sugar & cholesterol, appetite management, and improving cardiac health.

-Studies show that soluble fiber supplements can be just as effective as laxatives to decrease constipation.
-Additionally, soluble dietary fiber like guar gum and psyllium have blood sugar & cholesterol stabilizing effects.
+Studies have shown that soluble fiber supplements can be just as effective as laxatives in reducing constipation.
+Additionally, soluble fibers like guar gum and psyllium can help stabilize blood sugar and cholesterol levels.

 Beans, whole grains, nuts, seeds, fruits & vegetables with skin are good food-based sources of insoluble fiber.
 Fiber supplements containing methylcellulose, such as citrucel are often recommended to patients in our practice to help relieve constipation.